denis-onder/ts-node-api-boilerplate/DOCS.md

 - `npm test` - Runs the test suite.
 - `npm run scss` - Compiles the SCSS code to CSS.
 - `npm run scss:watch` - Runs the SCSS compiler in watch mode.
+- `scripts/build.sh` - Removes old and builds a new Docker image.
+- `scripts/start.sh` - Runs the Docker image.

 ---